Click the flag

 Nick has a three-legged dog named Lucky, some pet fish, and two moms who think he's the greatest kid ever.
 And he happens to think he has the greatest Moms ever, but everything changes when his birth mom and her partner Jo start to have marital problems.
 Suddenly, Nick is in the middle, and instead of having two Moms to turn to for advice, he has no one.
 Nick's emotional struggle to redefine his relationships with his parents will remind readers that a family's love can survive even the most difficult times.

 Struggling to fit in with your stepfamily?
 Grieving the loss of a loved one?
 Moving from your familiar friends, school and neighbourhood?
 Not sure how to cope with these feelings of sadness and loss?
-THE LIFE CHANGES HANDBOOK is here to help with useful advice, facts, tips and quizzes on these issues and more.
+This handbook is here to help with useful advice, facts, tips and quizzes on these issues and more.

 A Day with Dad.
 Bo Holmberg, illustrated by Eva Eriksson, $17.50